smiakchilo/aem-crash-course/lessons/2.8/part1.md

 ```

 ### Display context
 To protect against cross-site scripting (XSS) vulnerabilities, HTL automatically recognises the context within which an output string is to be displayed within the final HTML output, and escapes that string appropriately.
-For example, if the expression appears in place that would produce a text node once rendered, then it is said to be in a text context.
+For example, if the expression appears in a place that would produce a text node once rendered, then it is said to be in a text context.
 If it is found within the value of an attribute, then it is said to be in an attribute context, and so forth.
 Usually, the context is "recognized" by the HTL engine automatically, and you don't need to specify it.
 But sometimes you need to override the default with the context option:
 ```html
 <div>${properties.richText @ context='html'}</div>